avoss/ankijazz/README.md

 In `webapp` directory run `npm install`.

-The java code generates Lilypond source files and Midi files into build/anki or build/preview.
-Then a docker container is launched, which runs lilypond, timidity and other tools to generate notation images from \*.ly and MP3 audio files from \*.midi.
+The java code generates "raw media" (Lilypond source files and Midi files) into build/anki or build/preview.
+Then a docker container is launched, which converts "raw media" into png images and mp3 audio files, which can be used by Anki and the Website.
+The docker runs Ubuntu linux with tools like lilypond, timidity and others.

 # Build

-To build the full website, use
+To build the full website, use:

     ./gradlew clean createWebsite